mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 ##### Important

-> As above, the `{android-components-version}` placeholder in the above link should be replaced with the version number of android components used in your project.
+> As above, the `{latest-components-version}` placeholder in the above link should be replaced with the version number of the Glean SDK used in your project.

 The JetBrains Python plugin is distributed in the Gradle plugin repository, so it can be included with: